justinmahar/react-sub-unsub/README.md

 - **🔔 Quickly and easily subscribe and unsubscribe to and from events**
   - An easy way to subscribe and unsubscribe from events in JavaScript.
+- **💁‍♀️ Covers common use cases, as well as custom ones**
+  - Built-in support for [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) and DOM events, and custom.
+- **⏰ Timeout and interval support**
+  - Includes support for [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) and [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval).
 - **⚛️ Perfect for React effects**
   - Makes adding/removing listeners in React effects a breeze.
-- **💁‍♀️ Covers common use cases, as well as custom ones**
-  - Built-in support for [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) and DOM events, and custom.
 - **👍 Simple, flexible, and convenient**
   - Use static functions yourself via `Subscribe`, or a `Subscriptions` instance for ultimate convenience.